Fluid-Technology/style-guides/src/fluid_style_guide.md

 ### Persona 1: C-level at SME (Small to Medium-sized Enterprise)

-*   **Key Characteristics & Goals:**
+**Key Characteristics:**
-    *   *(Example: Likely time-poor, focused on business growth, operational efficiency, and tangible results.
-May have a broad understanding of technology but not necessarily deep technical expertise.
-Interested in practical applications and clear ROI.)*
+- Likely time-poor, focused on business growth, operational efficiency, and tangible results
+- May have a broad understanding of technology but not necessarily deep technical expertise
+- Interested in practical applications and clear ROI

-*   **Communication Preferences:**
+**Communication Approach:**
-    *   *(Example: Prefers concise, direct communication.
-Values clarity, straightforward language, and actionable insights.
-May appreciate high-level summaries before diving into details.
-Responds well to evidence of understanding their specific business challenges.)*
-*   **Style Adjustments (when applying this guide):**
+- Provide concise, direct communication with actionable insights
+- Use straightforward language that focuses on business outcomes rather than technical details
+- Present high-level summaries before diving into details
-    *   *(Example: Emphasise practical benefits and clear outcomes.
-Use analogies relevant to business operations.
-Avoid overly technical jargon unless explicitly requested.
-Focus on strategic alignment and efficiency gains.)*
+- Emphasize practical benefits and clear outcomes with business-relevant analogies
+- Focus on strategic alignment and efficiency gains

 ### Persona 2: MD (Managing Director) level at Financial Services Firm

-*   **Key Characteristics & Goals:**
+**Key Characteristics:**
-    *   *(Example: Highly experienced in the financial sector.
-Focused on strategic objectives, risk management, regulatory compliance, and market positioning.
-Understands complex financial instruments and market dynamics.
-Decision-making often involves multiple stakeholders.)*
+- Highly experienced in the financial sector with focus on strategic objectives
+- Values risk management, regulatory compliance, and market positioning
+- Understands complex financial instruments and market dynamics
+- Decision-making often involves multiple stakeholders

-*   **Communication Preferences:**
+**Communication Approach:**
-    *   *(Example: Expects a high degree of professionalism and domain expertise.
-Values data-driven insights and well-reasoned arguments.
-Prefers communication that is precise, thorough, and demonstrates an understanding of the financial services landscape and its regulatory complexities.
-May be skeptical of unproven technologies.)*
-*   **Style Adjustments (when applying this guide):**
-    *   *(Example: Use industry-standard terminology accurately.
-Emphasise security, compliance, and risk mitigation aspects.
-Highlight strategic value and competitive differentiation.
-Be prepared to provide detailed explanations and evidence to support claims.
-Acknowledge the complexities of the financial environment.)*
+- Maintain high degree of professionalism and demonstrate domain expertise
+- Provide data-driven insights and well-reasoned arguments
+- Use precise, thorough communication that shows understanding of financial services landscape
+- Employ industry-standard terminology accurately
+- Emphasize security, compliance, and risk mitigation aspects
+- Acknowledge the complexities of the financial regulatory environment

 ## Regulatory and Compliance Guidelines